Cash is king. So the saying goes. Or, should we say…went.

-Cash has had an incredibly long reign – you’d have to go back almost 3,000 years to find a world without money as the principal form of payment.
-But today, digital cashless options – like credit and debit cards, online electric payment services, digital wallets, mobile payments, and digital currencies – are moving into the mainstream and deposing the old cash king.
+Cash has had an incredibly long reign.
+You’d have to go back almost 3,000 years to find a world without money as the principal form of payment.
+Nowadays, digital cashless options – like credit and debit cards, online electric payment services, digital wallets, mobile payments, and digital currencies – are moving into the mainstream and deposing the old cash king.

 Payment Data, Security Concerns

-But there’s at least one significant factor holding back the transition to a cashless society: security.
+However, there’s at least one significant factor holding back the transition to a cashless society: security.
 In the past year alone, data breaches, privacy concerns, and new legislation have made security a top-of-mind concern for many businesses.
 And we’ve seen first hand how data security can have an enormous impact on the financial well being of a company.
-For example, Marriott’s data breach, in which more than 500 million customer records were exposed, could cost the company as much as $1 billion, including a potential fine of about $450 million under Europe’s General Data Protection Regulation (GDPR).
+For example, Marriott’s data breach could cost the company as much as $1 billion.
+This cost includes a potential fine of about $450 million under Europe’s General Data Protection Regulation (GDPR).
+More than 500 million customer records were exposed,

 - 78% say a company’s ability to keep their data private is “extremely important”

 - Only 20% “completely trust” organizations they interact with to maintain the privacy of their data

 - 75% will not buy a product from a company – no matter how great the products are – if they don’t trust the company to protect their data